PostgresApp/PostgresApp/README.md

 ## Using the debugger

 First, you'll need to adjust the configuration file (`postgresql.conf`) to preload the debugger extension.
-Find the following line and uncomment it:
+Add the following line:

 ```
-# shared_preload_libraries = '$libdir/plugin_debugger'
+shared_preload_libraries = 'plugin_debugger'
 ```

 After you've saved this file, restart the server.
 You'll need to load the debugger extension into the database you wish to debug using: